mloft74/lapis/README.md

 ## How to update Lapis

 In order to update Lapis (provided you're on Anki 23.10+, the supported versions), simply import the newer APKG.
+Make sure to copy the changes you made to variables in the styling before updating, as the update process will reset everything to default.

 ## Lapis themes